jeremyfelt/webconference-2014/talk.md

 ### Version control

 And of course, just like code and just like provisioning, deployment scripts can also be kept under version control.
-It's so nice to know when things have changed or to have a record available for going back to see why things were changed.
+It's so nice to know when things have changed or to have a record available for going back to see why.

 ### Rollback Ability